learn-co-curriculum/dsc-ridge-and-lasso-regression/README.md

 ## Introduction

-At this point we've seen a number of criteria and algorithms for fitting regression models to data.
-We've seen the simple linear regression using ordinary least squares, and its more general regression of polynomial functions.
-We've also seen how we can overfit models to data using polynomials and interactions.
-With all of that, we began to explore other tools to analyze this general problem of overfitting versus underfitting, all this using train and test splits, bias and variance, and cross validation.
+At this point, you've seen a number of criteria and algorithms for fitting regression models to data.
+You've seen the simple linear regression using ordinary least squares, and its more general regression of polynomial functions.
+You've also seen how we can overfit models to data using polynomials and interactions.
+With all of that, you began to explore other tools to analyze this general problem of overfitting versus underfitting, all this using train and test splits, bias and variance, and cross validation.

-Now we're going to take a look at another way to tune our models.
-These methods all modify our mean squared error function that we were optimizing against.
-The modifications will add a penalty for large coefficient weights in our resulting model.
+Now you're going to take a look at another way to tune the models you create.
+These methods all modify the mean squared error function that you are optimizing against.
+The modifications will add a penalty for large coefficient weights in the resulting model.

 ## Objectives